Skip to content

 **Important Notes:**

-- Otherwise, the scaler must support `partial_fit`.
+- Otherwise, the transformer must support `partial_fit`.

-- Scalers must implement `transform` method.
+- Transformers must implement `transform` method.

 - Both `partial_fit` and `transform` methods must accept an input of type `np.ndarray` with shape `(times, features)`.